micmejia/bible-dump/NKJV/Genesis/Gen 39.md

 And so it was, when she saw that he had left his garment in her hand and fled outside,

 ###### 14
-that she called to the men of her house and spoke to them, saying, "See, he has brought in to us a Hebrew to [^f]mock us.
+that she called to the men of her house and spoke to them, saying, "See, he has brought in to us a Hebrew to mock us.
 He came in to me to lie with me, and I cried out with a loud voice.

 ###### 15
 And it happened, when he heard that I lifted my voice and cried out, that he left his garment with me, and fled and went outside."